huyanhnd/School-Portal/README.md

 - Only **basic validation** is enforced on email and contact number.
 - No authentication is required for API access (public access assumed for demo).
 - All frontend routes are static and handled via `react-router`.
+- A teacher can only be a form teacher of one class.
+- Teacher's email is unique and used as a foreign key for class creation.

 ---